Nabeel-Farooq/Posterfly/README.md

 5. Submit a pull request

 Please ensure that your code passes all tests and adheres to the project's style guide.

-## 🎉 Community Contributions
-A huge thank you to [debug420](https://github.com/debug420) for contributing improvements to Posterfy!
-This fork introduced some great new features, your contributions help make Posterfy even better. 🚀

 ## 📄 License